mvk25/image-hash-spoof/README.md

 3. Build and run the project.
 The original.png file should be an existing png file while the altered.png will be created when the program is executing.
-So you should only care to provide the path of the original.png file and the output will be created in this directory you called this proram in during runtime.
+So you should only care to provide the path of the original.png file and the output will be created in this directory using the name you passed in cli.
+For instance, a file called altered.png will be created.

 ```bash
 cargo run -- spoof 0x24 original.png altered.png